pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

    ```

-3) Identify the latest journal file for the affected container.
+3) Identify the latest Journal file for the affected Container.
 One can identify the latest Journal file by simply listing the Journal files for the affected Container.
-   Before listing the Journal files, go to the directory `\mnt\tier2\_system\containers`  where `\mnt\tier2` is the configured Tier2 directory
+   Before listing the Journal files, go to the directory `/mnt/tier2/_system/containers` where `/mnt/tier2` is the configured Tier2 directory
    as mentioned in [Step2](https://github.com/pravega/pravega/blob/a5088a464275d5ea90adb09ac39027332e87a8e3/documentation/src/docs/recovery-procedures/table-segment-recovery.md?plain=1#L70).
-   Identify the latest journal file by doing a simple `ls` for e.g:
+   Identify the latest Journal file by doing a simple `ls` for e.g:
    ```
           ls -ltr | grep "container3"
           for example could produce a listing like below: